10 Tips to Create the Best Corporate Alumni Network

 8. Provide networking and knowledge-sharing events

 Face-to-face connection is important in building the best alumni network.
-Minimally your company should host one in-person event to cement the relationships with alumni.
+Minimally your company should host one in-person alumni event to cement the relationships with alumni.
 Don’t forget #4 above and lean on your employees in other locations to help organize and facilitate events.
 You can also offer online events or online participation at real-world events for remote locations.

 9. Build in a social responsibility element